mgba-emu/mgba/README.md

 #### Windows developer building

 To build on Windows for development, using MSYS2 is recommended.
 Follow the installation steps found on their [website](https://msys2.github.io).
-Make sure you're running the 32-bit version ("MinGW-w64 Win32 Shell") (or the 64-bit version "MinGW-w64 Win64 Shell" if you want to build for x86_64) and run this additional command (including the braces) to install the needed dependencies (please note that this involves downloading over 500MiB of packages, so it will take a long time):
+Make sure you're running the 32-bit version ("MSYS2 MinGW 32-bit") (or the 64-bit version "MSYS2 MinGW 64-bit" if you want to build for x86_64) and run this additional command (including the braces) to install the needed dependencies (please note that this involves downloading over 500MiB of packages, so it will take a long time):

 For x86 (32 bit) builds: